 The ring of golden fat around a well finished grass-fed steak is an indication of a nutrient-rich food that makes people healthy instead of sick.
 The golden colour is the marker of high fat-soluble vitamin A content as well as the high omega 3 fatty-acid profile in pasture-finished beef.

-Between 2010 and 2013 land access was Prairie Gold’s biggest barrier as a first generation farm.
+Between 2010 and 2013 land access was Iron Kreek Ranch - Prairie Gold’s biggest barrier as a first generation farm.
 In that time period we were tenant farmers on 5 rented farms which was stressful for us and the animals.
-We’ve been very fortunate to have met Tom and Margaret Towers of Tamara Ranch where we’ve been living and raising the animals since 2013.
-We are proud of our unique non-familial, inter-generational land stewardship arrangement, and to have been chosen by seasoned 4th generation graziers to take over stewardship of their ranch.
+We were very fortunate to have have been chosen by seasoned 4th generation graziers to lease Tamara Ranch near Red Deer between 2013 and 2019.
+Now we are on our own farm in the Blindman River Valley.